mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 and can function like a conventional aircraft.
 Pilot or Flyer (winged) checks are required in high winds and other extreme weather.

-A standard-confi guration ship can also enter a planet’s atmosphere, but is reliant on its thrusters to keep it aloft at all times and is extremely ungainly.
+A standard-confi guration ship can also enter a planet's atmosphere, but is reliant on its thrusters to keep it aloft at all times and is extremely ungainly.
 Pilot checks are required for all movement and suffer a –2 DM.